CIGMO/CIGMO.github.io/_pages/about.md

 ---

 CIGMO develops a comprehensive numerical treatment of inequality-constrained problems in computational mechanics.
-It leverages broad a geometric framework known in different communities as Legendre functions, mirror maps, Hessian manifold, or information geometry.
+It leverages broad a geometric framework known in different communities as Legendre functions, mirror maps, Hessian manifolds, or information geometry.
-It is a collaborative effort by researchers at Brown University, Georgia Tech, and the Courant Institute at New York University.
+It is a collaborative effort by researchers at Brown University, the Courant Institute at New York University, and Georgia Tech.